SuperOfficeDocs/superoffice-docs/docs/en/faq/learn/view-entry.md

 uid: help-en-faq-view-entry
 title: View FAQ entries
 description: View FAQ entries
-author: SuperOffice RnD
+author: Bergfrid Dias
-so.date: 06.29.2022
+so.date: 03.16.2023
 keywords: FAQ
 so.topic: howto
 language: en
 ---

-# View FAQ entries in knowledge base
+# View FAQ entries (in SuperOffice)

-1. Select **Knowledge Base** > **FAQ**.
-This takes you to the **FAQ** screen, which contains FAQ entries in a [folder structure][1] that you can create yourself.
+1. Select **Knowledge base** > **FAQ**.
+This takes you to the FAQ screen, which contains FAQ entries in a [folder structure][1] that you can create yourself.

-2. If the list contains several subfolders, go to the one you require.
+2. If the list contains several sub-folders, go to the one you require.

 3. Click the FAQ entry you want.
 The **FAQ entry** screen appears and comprises two tabs:
     * **Overview**: Here you can see the question, answer and other details that make up the FAQ entry.
     * **Comments**: This contains any feedback that customers have added via the customer centre.
 In the list, you can view the comments and publish them (or not), if they are valuable additions to an FAQ entry.

 To edit the current FAQ entry, click the **Edit entry** button.

-To publish or unpublish the current FAQ entry, click the **Move forward in workflow** button or the **Move backward in workflow** button.
+To publish the current FAQ entry, select **Move forward in workflow**.
+To un-publish, select **Move backward in workflow**.

 ## What would you like to do now?